 The Mohs Unit is directed by Dr. Evan Jones who has completed specialized training for this procedure alongside Dermatologic Surgery.
 We have recently welcomed alumni Jordan Slutsky MD., Mohs Surgeon, Cosmetic Dermatology, Clinical Dermatology, and Associate Residency Program Director.
 View Our Patient Education Guide >

-The Pediatric Dermatology service is run by Dr. Leonard Kristal and Dr. Robert Hayman, physicians who are widely published and nationally recognized experts.
-The practice includes treatment of, but is not exclusive to, atopic dermatitis, acne, hemangiomas, and genetic and congenital skin disorders.
+The Pediatric Dermatology service is run by our board-certified Pediatric Dermatologist, Dr. Robert Hayman.
+The practice takes a multidisciplinary approach to care which includes treatment of atopic dermatitis, acne, hemangiomas, genetic and congenital skin disorders, and more.
 Learn More >

 The department has a state-of-the-art narrow band UVB / UVA phototherapy box for the treatment of psoriasis, vitiligo, chronic itching, cutaneous T-cell lymphoma (CTCL) and certain other skin diseases.
 Phototherapy treatments are conducted and monitored by Deborah Deierlein, our nurse practitioner.
 The phototherapy service is directed by Dr. Marcia Tonnesen who has many years of clinical experience in this area.